 According to The Department of Energy, a typical family spends at least $2,200 a year on energy bills.6

-According to the EPA, the average American family uses 300 gallons of water a day.8
+According to the U.S. Environmental Protection Agency, the average American family uses 300 gallons of water a day.8

 How to save: Use less water.
-Turn off faucets when possible.
-Use water-efficient faucets and showerheads.
+Turn off faucets when possible, and switch to water-efficient faucets and showerheads if possible.

-How to save: Seize on carrier promotions.
-As phone carriers fight to keep customers, plans are increasingly cost competitive.
-Another option: prepaid plans.
+How to save: Keep a close eye on promotions and make sure you talk to your service provider to see how they can help you save money.
+As phone carriers fight to keep customers, plans are increasingly cost-competitive.
+Another option is prepaid plans.
 They offer a lower price for upfront or automatic payments.

 According to the Bureau of Labor Statistics, 17.3% of monthly expenses, or about $750 a month, are dedicated to commuting to work.10